kyle1373/obamify-web/README.md

 npm run dev
 ```

 The dev server runs on [http://localhost:3000](http://localhost:3000) using the Next.js App Router.
-The UI surface includes:
+The UI is intentionally minimal:

-- **Preset library** – choose the bundled transformations or load your saved ones
-- **Custom uploads** – drop any square-ish image to obamify it locally
-- **Generation controls** – resolution, proximity importance, and algorithm selection
-- **Live preview + simulation canvas** – watch the morph simulation evolve in real time
-- **Local persistence** – save presets to IndexedDB for later reuse
-- **GIF exporter** – capture the running simulation into a downloadable GIF
+1. Upload a single image (drag & drop or use the picker)
+2. Click **“Turn it into Obama”**
+3. Watch the low-res worker preview update, then the animated simulation kicks in automatically

+The resolution is capped at 96×96 by default to keep processing fast while still showing recognizable features.

 ## Available scripts